 Plugging, Holefilling, Microvia Copper Filling or Via Hole Plugging refers to the filling of metallized through holes or metallized blind holes on the outer layers of the printed circuit board.
-There, a planar surface topography can be achieved even with highly complex circuit carriers, through which the process safety and reliability in the assembly process, no solder run-off, no air inclusions, can be significantly increased.
+There, even with highly complex circuit carriers, a planar surface topography is achieved, through which the process reliability and dependability in the assembly process, no solder run-off, no air inclusions, can be significantly increased.

 The result is fillet-and-capped vias .
 Components can be placed directly via these vias and the integration density increased.
 The advantages are a considerable gain in space for SBU setups (SBU: sequential build up) and fewer restrictions in the layout design of complex circuits.